 These classes provide a history of related issues, a set of carefully selected readings, and access to visiting scientists, all of which underscore major advances leading to the current state of understanding in each area.
 These classes are also designed to help students identify important unanswered questions that could form the basis of significant student research projects, as they design their own projects in solo and in collaborative configurations.

-The Techniques course, Techniques in Reproductive Diversity, enables students to gain research skills necessary to their success, e.g., gene arrays, immunoassays, gas chromatography and mass spectrometry, evolutionary theory, parentage analysis, bioinformatics, field methods.
-During Fall 2011, the course, organized by Ellen Ketterson, included 10 students and was taught by 12 faculty and post-doctoral researchers representing the Departments of Anthropology, Biology, and Psychological and Brain Sciences, as well as the Center for the Integrative Study of Animal Behavior and the Kinsey Institute.
-The course will next be offered during the Fall 2013 semester.
+The Techniques course, Techniques in Reproductive Diversity, enables students to gain research skills necessary to their success, e.g., gene arrays, immunoassays, stereology, neuroanatomical methods,gas chromatography and mass spectrometry, evolutionary theory, parentage analysis, bioinformatics, field methods.
+During Spring 2014, the course, organized by Ellen Ketterson, was taught by a variety faculty and post-doctoral researchers representing the Departments of Anthropology, Biology, and Psychological and Brain Sciences, as well as the Center for the Integrative Study of Animal Behavior and the Kinsey Institute.

 The Ethics course, Research Ethics and Professional Development, is a one-semester course on professional ethics that draws on expertise provided by the staff of the Poynter Center for the Study of Ethics and American Institutions.
 It covers regulatory compliance and scientific misconduct, using the ‘case approach’ in which issues are addressed beginning with a simple hypothetical and then adding considerations to increase the ability of the students to draw fine distinctions.
 In addition to these essentials, the course also covers student-mentor relations, data management, ownership and access, bioethics, and conflicts of interest.
 Training faculty member Ketterson co-teaches Professional Ethics for the Bio-behavioral Science (A502) in alternate years with CTRD and CISAB pre-docs and post-docs.
 The course will next be offered during the Fall 2013 semester.

-In addition to A502, departments participating in CTRD have their own sequences, e.g. Psychological and Brain Sciences offers a 2-semester sequence.
+In addition to A502, departments participating in CTRD have their own sequences, e.g. Psychological and Brain Sciences offers ethics training through the graduate First-Year Research Seminar.
 While certain substitutions are allowed, all NIH trainees must receive training in research ethics.

 The CTRD Breakfast

 This key component to our training environment has a deceptively simple name.
 We meet monthly during the school year.
 All trainees and a high proportion of training faculty attend every breakfast.
 A unique aspect of the ‘presentations’ is that they are billed as interactive, and speakers rarely have the opportunity to complete any prepared remarks.
 Speakers are interrupted frequently with requests to define terms for an interdisciplinary audience and out of sheer curiosity.
-The presenters are CTRD trainees and training faculty, IU faculty who are not part of the Training Group, applicants for CTRD post-doctoral traineeships, and visiting scientists (e.g. Peg McCarthy, U of Maryland Medical School; Joan Roughgarden, Stanford U, Beverly Strassman, U of Michigan).
+The presenters are CTRD trainees and training faculty, IU faculty who are not part of the Training Group, applicants for CTRD post-doctoral traineeships, and visiting scientists (e.g. Sarah Blaffer Hrdy, UC Davis, Elaine Hull, Florida State University, Peg McCarthy, U of Maryland Medical School; Joan Roughgarden, Stanford U, Beverly Strassman, U of Michigan).
 Highly remembered are the several non-scientists who have spoken, e.g. Nancy Lipschutz from Theatre and Drama who spoke on ‘gendered voices’, and Brenda Casper of Gender Studies who spoke on ‘gendered bodies’.
 [View the current schedule of speakers]

 2) Seminar series and informal forums